 Minimum ventilation outdoor air intake flow shall be the same as in the proposed design (Appendix G, Section G3.1.2.5), except where indicated otherwise in the following provisions.

 The baseline ventilation method (mechanical versus natural) and controls (continuous versus intermittent) must be modeled as specified for each application.

-The baseline local mechanical exhaust from bathrooms and kitchens, and the baseline dwelling-unit ventilation rate shall be modeled using the same rates as in the Proposed Design, without exceeding the minimum required by ASHRAE 62.2-20163 or the building code, whichever is greater.
+The baseline local mechanical exhaust from bathrooms and kitchens, and the baseline dwelling-unit ventilation rate shall be modeled using the same rates as in the Proposed Design, without exceeding the minimum required by ASHRAE 62.2-2016 or the building code, whichever is greater, by more than 15 cfm or 15%.

-If the same mechanical ventilation system is used to provide both local mechanical exhaust and dwellingwhole_unit ventilation, the baseline ventilation rate must be based on the greater of the two rates.
+If the same mechanical ventilation system is used to provide both local mechanical exhaust and dwelling unit ventilation, the baseline ventilation rate must be based on the greater of the two rates.

-EXAMPLE 6-11 - Combination Local Exhaust and Dwelling -Uunit Mechanical Ventilation
+EXAMPLE 6-11 - Combination Local Exhaust and Dwelling Unit Mechanical Ventilation

-A two-bedroom, 1,000 ft2 apartment with one bathroom, requires 32.5 CFM to meet the minimum recommendations for dwelling_runit_mechanical_ventilation, per Equation 4.1a of ASHRAE 62.2-20107.
-The local mechanical exhaust system serving the bathroom runs continuously to simultaneously provide dwelling_whole-unit_mechanical_ventilation.
+A two-bedroom, 1,000 ft2 apartment with one bathroom, requires 32.5 CFM to meet the minimum recommendations for dwelling unit mechanical ventilation, per Equation 4.1a of ASHRAE 62.2-2010.
+The local mechanical exhaust system serving the bathroom runs continuously to simultaneously provide dwelling unit mechanical ventilation.
 It may be modeled as 32.5 CFM in the Baseline, even though it exceeds the local mechanical exhaust requirement of 20 CFM.